solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Sometimes, just upgrading versions may be the solution to an issue.
 Flexible Server supports MySQL versions 5.7 and 8.0.
 Migrating from on-premises MySQL 5.x to MySQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
-Consult the [Microsoft documentation][40] for more information regarding MySQL Azure migrations, including major version changes.
+Consult the [Microsoft documentation] for more information regarding MySQL Azure migrations, including major version changes.

 ## Customizing the container runtime